dorukalkan/cookie-cats-ab-test/README.md

 - Guardrail p-values are Holm-adjusted.
 - Cohen’s h = 0.02 for the primary metric, which is negligible in standardized magnitude (below the conventional threshold of 0.20 for a small effect).

 **Interpretation:**
 The difference in primary metric (``retention_7``) is statistically significant (p=0.0016).
 The treatment group (``gate_40``) shows a −0.82 pp decrease in day-7 retention compared to control (``gate_30``) with 95% CI [-1.33, -0.31] pp, corresponding to a -4.3% relative drop.
 While the result is statistically significant, the effect is negative and below the practical threshold of 1.0 pp. Cohen's h = 0.02 indicates that the magnitude of this effect is negligible.
-Even though this negative effect is minimal, rollous is not recommended.
+Even though this negative effect is minimal, rollout is not recommended.

 ![Retention bar chart](reports/figures/4.3_retention_rates_by_version_95_ci.png)